So, you’ve got great business ideas

 This is basically Steve Blank’s catchphrase.
 As a serial entrepreneur, Stanford professor and grandfather of the Lean Startup movement, you should listen to him.
 What he’s talking about is the value in actually talking to customers.

 This is the #1 mistake I’ve seen people make (and I’ve made myself).
-It’s nice and comfortable to stay inside your office and dream about this perfect business you’re creating.
+It’s nice and comfortable to stay inside your office and dream about this perfect business venture you’re creating.
 As long as you stay in that building you can continue to dream, and everything’s right with the world.

 Going outside means interacting with the public.
 It means pushing yourself out of your comfort zone.
 Most of all it means rejection.